Xoeseko/sdg.market/Check and balances.md

 “provisional financial attribution based on share ownership, which itself is based on the contribution & trading trails over the whole history of the project.”
 This is not in the good place for me, it should be shown at the contributor’s profile and thus on how we manage the profiles.

+## Rewards for reuse of modules outside of the project
+This a very good idea but as the state of the website now, we don't have any real bloc or even the possibility to use something.

 ## Encouragement to Share
 In what way?By social media?
 By sharing with other people you “followed” on the platform?